DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Theoretical Framework and Methodology

-The condition that $\beta(k) \to 0$ as $k \to \infty$ guarantees that the effective sample size grows with $n$, permitting valid statistical inference of the causal structure without relying on strict stationarity assumptions~\citep{rio2017asymptotic,merlevede2011bernstein}.
+with $\beta(k) \to 0$ as $k \to \infty$.
+This guarantees that the effective sample size grows with $n$ and permits valid statistical inference without strict stationarity~\citep{rio2017asymptotic,merlevede2011bernstein}.

 \textbf{A2.
-Spectral Separability.} The components have disjoint support in the frequency domain.
+Spectral separability.} The components have disjoint support in the frequency domain.
 Let $f_Y(\omega)$ denote the spectral density of a process $Y$.
-We assume there exist cutoff frequencies $\omega_1 < \omega_2$ such that:
+We assume cutoff frequencies $\omega_1 < \omega_2$ such that

-This assumption justifies the use of frequency-selective decomposition (like STL) to separate components~\citep{stl}.
+This justifies frequency-selective decomposition (such as STL) for isolating components~\citep{stl}.

 \textbf{A3.
-Linear Gaussian Dynamics and Bounded Leakage.} To derive rigorous identifiability bounds where mutual information is upper-bounded by covariance, we assume for the theoretical analysis that the data-generating process follows a Linear Gaussian Structural Equation Model (LG-SEM).
-Under this assumption, we define the leakage parameter $\varepsilon$ as the maximum cross-component correlation:
+Linear Gaussian dynamics and bounded leakage.} To obtain identifiability bounds where mutual information is upper-bounded by covariance, we assume for the theoretical analysis that the data-generating process follows a Linear Gaussian Structural Equation Model (LG-SEM).
+The leakage parameter $\varepsilon$ is defined as the maximum cross-component correlation,

-This ensures that spectral leakage corresponds directly to negligible mutual information between components.
+Under Gaussianity this bounds the mutual information between components.